<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 A survey bot is a type of form bot that is specifically designed to fill out a survey.
 “Bots” are automated programs designed to carry out tasks on the behalf of a human user.
 While some bot programs can be benign, survey bots are malicious—designed with the express purpose of causing harm.

-Survey bots may be somewhat more involved to create than other form bots.
+Survey bots may be somewhat more difficult to create than other form bots.
 Why?
 Because, unlike a standard lead generation form, surveys can ask a wide variety of questions that may even include subjective answers.
 So, the survey bot’s programmer may need to tweak the bot’s programming to be specific to the questions in the survey being targeted.

 Because they invalidate survey results, survey bots are a threat to any business that relies on product, marketing, or customer satisfaction surveys to guide their business strategy.